T.N. Rajesh*, T.J.S. Jothi and T. Jayachandran Pages 262 - 271 ( 10 )

 Chamber pressure, cold flow, injection pressure, vortex combustor, VCCW, vortex flow.

-Department of Mechanical Engineering, National Institute of Technology Calicut, Kozhikode, Department of Mechanical Engineering, National Institute of Technology Calicut, Kozhikode, Department of Aerospace Engineering, Indian Institute of Technology Madras, Chennai
+Department of Mechanical Engineering, National Institute of Technology Calicut, Calicut, Department of Mechanical Engineering, National Institute of Technology Calicut, Calicut, Department of Aerospace Engineering, Indian Institute of Technology Madras, Chennai